atedeg/mdm/docs/_docs/development/development-choices.md

 fully functional approach.

-All domain concepts are modelled using bare-bone enums and case classes; every action dealing with these entities is either defined as simple functions or as extension methods.
+All domain concepts are modelled using bare-bone enums and case classes; every action dealing with these entities is either defined as a simple function or as an extension method.
 This allowed us to have _self-contained, clutter-free_ and _simple_ files containing all the definitions of the main domain concepts; this way, we were able to skim through these files along with the domain experts to get precious feedback we could easily use to rework our ubiquitous